Key points

 Immunisations and immune status

 The Haemophilus influenzae type b (Hib) and pneumococcal immunisations have dramatically reduced the risk of occult bacteraemia and SBI.
-Children who have received at least two doses of the 13-valent conjugate pneumococcal (13vPCV) and Hib vaccinations (three dose course given as part of the National Immunisation Program at two, four and six months of age) have greater than 95% protection.
+Children are best protected when they have received the three dose course (given as part of the National Immunisation Program [PDF] at 2, 4 and 12 months for both and at 18 months for Hib fourth dose).
+The 13-valent conjugate pneumococcal (13vPCV) and Hib vaccinations have greater than 95% protection.

 History of fever, prior antibiotic use and use of anti-pyretics